The Biggest Female Icon Every Year Since You Were Born

 Seinfeld, co-starring Julia Louis-Dreyfus, was at its peak in 1996, bringing in more than 35 million viewers each week.
 The iconic comedy series drew major attention to Louis-Dreyfus and her talent.
 If you didn't want to date Elaine, you wanted to at least be as cool as her (dance moves included).

 The movie that made Kate Winslet the star she is today is undoubtedly James Cameron's 1997 film Titanic.
 It earned more than $2 billion at the box office, and put Winslet on the radar of moviegoers and Hollywood tastemakers alike.

 1998: Sarah Jessica Parker

-Though two decades have passed, to many of us, Sarah Jessica Parker will always be advice columnist Carrie Bradshaw of Sex and the City fame.
-The HBO series, which premiered in ’98, gave women a group of friends that they could laugh with, cry with, relate to, and aspire to dress like.
+To many of us, Sarah Jessica Parker will always be advice columnist Carrie Bradshaw of Sex and the City fame.
+The HBO series, which premiered in '98, gave women a group of friends that they could laugh with, cry with, relate to, and aspire to dress like.

 1999: Jennifer Lopez

 In 1999, Jennifer Lopez released her debut album On the 6 and it was an immediate smash.
-Its biggest hit, “If You Had My Love,” ended up taking the No. 1 spot on the Billboard Hot 100 list and remained there for five weeks.
-That’s no small feat for “Jenny from the Block!”
+Its biggest hit, "If You Had My Love," ended up taking the No. 1 spot on the Billboard Hot 100 list and remained there for five weeks.
+That's no small feat for "Jenny from the Block"!

 2000: Lucy Liu